National Security Agency: Other facilities

+In 2012, NSA collected intelligence from four geostationary satellites.
+Satellite receivers were at Roaring Creek Station in Catawissa, Pennsylvania and Salt Creek Station in Arbuckle, California.
+It operated ten to twenty taps on U.S. telecom switches.
+NSA had installations in several U.S. states and from them observed intercepts from Europe, the Middle East, North Africa, Latin America, and Asia.
 The Yakima Herald-Republic cited Bamford, saying that many of NSA's bases for its Echelon program were a legacy system, using outdated, 1990s technology.
 In 2004, NSA closed its operations at Bad Aibling Station (Field Station 81) in Bad Aibling, Germany.
 In 2012, NSA began to move some of its operations at Yakima Research Station, Yakima Training Center, in Washington state to Colorado, planning to leave Yakima closed.
-As of 2013, NSA also intended to close operations at Sugar Grove, West Virginia.
+During 2013, NSA also intended to close operations at Sugar Grove, West Virginia.